codex-team/capella/docs/development.md

 ## Watch server's logs

-If you need to watch Capella server's logs then connect
+If you need to watch Capella server's logs then connect to nginx container and open `/var/log/nginx/capella_error.log`

+You can watch the end of logs file with the following command:

 ```shell
 docker exec -i capella_nginx_1 tail -f /var/log/nginx/capella_error.log